photodude/BIBO-3D-Printer/README.md

 -- A: Please kindly print the test gcode files with the stock PLA filament: https://drive.google.com/file/d/1y2nqfK7Dx2IxXu9M2p_PNU8A4FyewKW7/view?usp=sharing

   If the print is ok, usually the cause is slicing settings.
 Please follow the instructions to import our slicing settings again.
-You can also contact bibo@ourbibo.com for help.

 -- Q: My print is not sticking to the bed.
 How do I solve this problem?